 Maintain a collaborative environment where new perspectives are valued, not feared or dismissed out of hand.

 An outside perspective is often exactly what’s needed to free people from unproductive or insular views.
 Internally, dissent can be intimidating, and the pressure to conform often keeps companies from exploring alternative paths.

-Of course, change can be uncomfortable—especially when it’s suggested by someone who doesn’t have to live the consequences.
+Of course, change can be uncomfortable—especially when it’s suggested by someone who doesn’t have to live with the consequences.
 That’s why it’s critical to make sure that everyone, from the highest to the lowest levels of your company, is open to new ideas.
-The best independent consultants thrive in dynamic, fast-paced environments.
+The best independent talent thrive in dynamic, fast-paced environments.
 Dismissing their ideas not only diminishes the impact they can have on your business, but discourages them from wanting to work for you in the future.

-2. Treat independents with respect
+Treat independents with respect